-In recent years, there has been somewhat of a trend toward filling various types of tea bags with 'specialty teas,' such as whole-leaf teas and exotically flavored blends.
-That said, the term 'specialty tea' has been expanded in the realm of tea bags, and is now often used to describe practically anything in a tea bag other than a highly standardized, blended black tea in a bag!
+In recent years, there has been somewhat of a trend toward filling various types of tea bags with "specialty teas," such as whole-leaf teas and uniquely flavored blends.
+That said, the term "specialty tea" has been expanded in the realm of tea bags, and is now often used to describe practically anything in a tea bag other than a highly standardized, blended black tea in a bag!
 So if you want the good stuff, it's best to think outside the tea bag, so to speak.

 Popularity of Tea Bags

 Although any tea connoisseur will tell you that tea is far better when left to infuse freely (and when it's not made from the types of leaves used to fill the vast majority of tea bags out there), tea bags are enormously popular around much of the world.
-Statistics on the preference/use of tea bag show that tea bags are used by as many as 98% of Americans and 96% of UK residents.
-Furthermore, tea bags are widely used in India, Japan and elsewhere.
+Statistics on the preference/use of tea bag show that tea bags are used by as many as 98% of Americans and 96 percent of U.K. residents.
+Furthermore, tea bags are widely used in India, Japan, and elsewhere.

 Initially, tea bags were only popular in the United States, in part because they were invented in the U.S. and in part because Americans simply adore anything that saves them time and effort.
 (I say this as an American!)
 They were widely available in the U.S. by the 1920s and didn't spread to the U.K. until 1953 when Tetley Tea launched the first tea bag for the U.K. market.